Sevilla: Top tourist attractions

 Although there are a lot hidden areas where famous films have been shot in Seville, let’s point out two sceneries because of their beautiful landscape and the media impact they have had in these recent months.

-The Real Alcazar of Seville, in which is found one of the most spectacular constructions, the Pedro I Palace, of Mudejar style, its rooms give movies an authentic feel, like the Patio del Yeso or the wall of the Monteria Patio, that were rebuilt by Pedro I “The Cruel” after an earthquake destroyed part of it in the XIV century.
+The Real Alcazar of Seville is a place where you can find one of the most spectacular constructions: the Pedro I Palace which has a Mudejar architectural style.
+It´s rooms give movies an authentic feel, like the Patio del Yeso or the wall of the Monteria Patio, that were rebuilt by Pedro I “The Cruel” after an earthquake destroyed part of it in the XIV century.

 In 2014, the Real Alcazar of Seville was chosen to be Games of Thrones filming location for its fifth season.
 It is based on the bestseller novel “A song of fire and ice” by George R.R.
 Martin.
-The HBO series Game of Thrones concluded its fourth season in June of 2014 and stated filming the fifth season at the Real Alcazar of Seville in October of 2014.
+The HBO series Game of Thrones concluded its fourth season in June of 2014 and started filming the fifth season at the Real Alcazar of Seville in October of 2014.

-Here is a list of some other movies that have been filmed in Seville: “La Femme et le Pantin”, “La Folie des Grandeurs”, “1492-La Conquista del Paraiso”, “The Kingdome of Heaven”.
+Here is a list of some other movies that have been filmed in Seville: La Femme et le Pantin, La Folie des Grandeurs, 1492-La Conquista del Paraiso and The Kingdome of Heaven.

 Another location worth mentioning is the Plaza de Espana, built for the Ibero-American exposition in 1929 and inaugurated by king Alfonso XIII.
 With a semicircular shape and made of brick, marble and pottery, this monument also has a Renaissance and baroque flare in its towers.

 It is called Plaza de España because of its blue and white benches that represent the 48 Spanish provinces, with their corresponding maps and mosaics alluding the history of these provinces.
 The whole plaza looks over the Guadalquivir River - a natural exit towards America; it represents the ties Spain has with its previous colonies.